ayasin/frhttp/README.md

 ### Defining a route ###

 Defining routes in FRHTTP is relatively easy.
-Routes are separated by HTTP verbs (GET, POST, PUT, DELETE) and can be created or retrieved via similarly named methods when the server object.
+Routes are separated by HTTP verbs (GET, POST, PUT, DELETE) and can be created or retrieved via similarly named methods on the server object.
 The method calls return a stream (in usage here, conceptually similar to a promise) with an onValue method.
 The onValue method takes a function which will receive the route.
 Once you have the route you can set up the `when` functions as well as the render function.
 Lets look at some code:

 ```js
 server.GET('/api/isSquareRoot/:number/:possibleSqrt').onValue(function (route) {